Akke/TF2-Murder/README.md

 # TF2-Murder
-A fun game mode taken from Garry's Mod where all players except 1 is trying to survive the murderer, while the sheriff is trying to figure out who the murderer is and take him out before it's too late.
+If you haven't played it before, Murder is a popular gamemode for Garry's Mod where 1 player has to kill everyone to win, while another player must defend the rest of the players who are defenseless from the murderer, and kill him before it's too late.
+And now it's available for TF2, although due to TF2's structure it's a bit different and as this is the beta and first release of it I would appreciate if you could report bugs to me and come with ideas to improve it further.

+Installation instructions and more information can be found in the original AlliedModders thread: https://github.com/SirPurpleness/TF2-Murder